 - In Alaska schools, Alaska Natives make up 25% of the student body and less than 5% of the teaching force.

 - In 2000, the University of Alaska Southeast created the PITAAS Program with the help of a federal grant to address this shortage of teachers who are members of federally recognized tribes in Alaska.

-- The PITAAS Program has grown to include many services designed to meet its goals: more Alaska Native teachers and administrators in Alaskan schools, preschool through high school.
+- The PITAAS Program has grown to include many services designed to meet its goals: more Indigenous teachers and administrators in Alaskan schools, preschool through high school.

-The PITAAS Program can help you earn your teaching degree at the University of Alaska Southeast!
+The PITAAS Scholarship can help you earn your teaching degree at the University of Alaska Southeast!

 - Students must have junior/senior undergraduate status or be enrolled in a graduate program, be pursuing an education degree program at UAS, and have and maintain a 3.0+ GPA.
 (The PITAAS GPA requirement is higher than UAS Financial Aid and may differ from the requirements set forth by your degree program.
-The conditions stated here are separate and in addition to any requirements imposed by those offices.
+The conditions stated here are separate and in addition to any requirements imposed by those offices).

 Undergraduate Teacher Preparation Programs

 - B.A., B.L.A., or B.S. in an academic area leading toward a teacher certification (including English, Math, Science, Alaska Native Language & Studies, and other programs)

 Post Graduate Teacher Certification Programs